resmio/django-sendgrid/README.md

 and would try to re-deliver the same message for 24h until giving up sending messages altogether.
 So unless you're very sure this will never happen, you should probably enable this.

+Adding `SENDGRID_EVENTS_IGNORE_MISSING = 'some.module.function'` to your settings allows you to intercept the normal handling of the requests and allows you to modify its behaviour entirely.
+You can also use this hook to redirect the handling to some async task, e.g. celery

 Usage
 =====